kewashi/edge-tts/README.md

 This project provides a **local**, **secure**, **Sonos-compatible** text-to-speech (TTS) system for Hubitat Elevation using Microsoft’s **Edge-TTS neural voices**.
 It is designed as a modern alternative to Echo Speaks, especially after recent Amazon / Alexa changes that broke cookie-based authentication and device discovery for many users.

 If you have Sonos speakers and want fast, high-quality TTS without relying on Alexa logins, cookies, Heroku, or cloud services — this project is for you.
+You can of course just use any of the built-in voices, but all of them sound very robotic compared to the more refined voices used here.
+This project uses the natural sounding voices from the Microsoft Edge-TTS project.
+It utilizes the edge-tts Python Module.

 ---